renatahodovan/picireny/README.rst

 Usage
 =====

-*picireny* uses the same CLI as *picire* and hence accepts the same options_.
+*Picireny* uses the same CLI as *Picire* and hence accepts the same options_.
-On top of the inherited ones, *picireny* accepts several further arguments:
+On top of the inherited ones, *Picireny* accepts several further arguments:

 * ``--grammar`` (optional): List of grammars describing the input format.
 (You can write them by hand or simply download them from the